Matroids, Feynman categories, and Koszul duality

 \section{Introduction}

 This story finds its origin in the celebrated work of De Concini and Procesi \cite{de_concini_wonderful_1995}.
-In this article the authors construct special compactifications for every projective complement $\P(\Cx^n) \setminus \bigcup_{H \in \H} \P H$ of some hyperplane arrangement $\H$.
+In that article the authors construct special compactifications for every projective complement $\P(\Cx^n) \setminus \bigcup_{H \in \H} \P H$ of some hyperplane arrangement $\H$.
 Those compactifications are called ``wonderful'' because the complement of $\P(\Cx^n) \setminus \bigcup_{H \in \H} \P H$ in the compactification is a divisor with normal crossings.
 Wonderful compactifications are obtained by successively blowing up some of the intersections of hyperplanes of $\H$.
-The choice $\G$ of the intersections to blow up matters and the resulting blown up space $\overline{Y}_{\H, \G}$ is a wonderful compactification when $\G$ is a \emph{building set} of the lattice $\L_{\H} = \{\bigcap_{H \in I} H, \, \, I \subset \H\}$, ordered by reverse inclusion.
+The choice of the set of intersections to blow up, denoted by $\G$, matters and the resulting blown up space $\overline{Y}_{\H, \G}$ is a wonderful compactification when $\G$ is a \emph{building set} of the lattice $\L_{\H} = \{\bigcap_{H \in I} H, \, \, I \subset \H\}$, ordered by reverse inclusion.
 The building set condition on $\G$ ensures that all the non-transversal intersections will be blown up. \\